-9 See Duncan B. Hollis, Binding and Non-Binding Agreements: Fourth Report, OEA/Ser.Q, CJI/doc.
-580/19 (11 February 2019) ("Fourth Report"). with Commentary.10 My previous report, the sixth provided a revised version of the Guidelines, which reflected the extensive questionnaire response received from the Government of Canada.
-After the meetings of the Committee's 96th Regular Session in March 2020, the Committee agreed to circulate my sixth report and the attached Guidelines to Member States for any further views or feedback.11 Three States-Argentina, Chile, and Colombia-took the opportunity to respond, and their additional views inspired several adjustments and clarifications to this final draft of the Guidelines.12
+8. My third report offered initial draft text for the first three sections of the Guidelines: (a) definitions; (b) the capacity to conclude different types of binding and non-binding agreements; and (c) methods for identifying agreement types.
+My fourth report continued that effort with additional guidelines on (d) domestic procedures; (e) the international legal effects, if any, of concluding different international agreements; and (f) training and education programs.
+My fifth report provided the first, complete "draft" of The Guidelines for Binding and Non-Binding Agreements, with Commentary.
+My previous report, the sixth provided a revised version of the Guidelines, which reflected the extensive questionnaire response received from the Government of Canada.
+After the meetings of the Committee's 96th Regular Session in March 2020, the Committee agreed to circulate my sixth report and the attached Guidelines to Member States for any further views or feedback.
+Three States-Argentina, Chile, and Colombia-took the opportunity to respond, and their additional views inspired several adjustments and clarifications to this final draft of the Guidelines.